Symphony No. 2 (Raff)

 Symphony No. 2 in C major, Op.
 140, was composed by Joachim Raff in Weimar in 1866.
 It is one of the three Raff symphonies that does not carry a descriptive title.
 It is dedicated to Ernest II, Duke of Saxe-Coburg and Gotha.
 It was premiered in Weimar in 1867 and was published two years later in Mainz.
 A few years later the symphony received its second performance in the Leipzig Gewandhaus under Raff's baton.
 A typical performance lasts for about 37 minutes.

-Instrumentation
+Music

-The symphony is scored for piccolo, 2 flutes, 2 oboes, 2 clarinets in B-flat, 2 bassoons, 4 horns in F, 2 trumpets in F, trombone, bass trombone, timpani and strings.
+The symphony is scored for piccolo, 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 4 horns in F, 2 trumpets in F, trombone, bass trombone, timpani, and strings.

-Structure

 The symphony is structured in four movements: